Bayt-al-Hikmah/FastifyJs/Workshop2/Workshop2.md

 ## Working with Static Files

 To enhance our web pages with styling and visuals, we need to serve static files like CSS and images.
-Fastify uses the `fastify-static` plugin to handle these files efficiently, ensuring fast delivery to the browser.
+Fastify uses the `@fastify/static` plugin to handle these files efficiently, ensuring fast delivery to the browser.

 ### Organizing Static Files